SirHesti/hsguard/README.md

 ### SYNOPSIS

-switch to german translation [Translation status]
+switch to german translation 🇩🇪

 About